eba39/OpenGL_Projects/.obj-Inflator/README.md

-# FarmScene
+# OBJ Inflator
-This is a scene I created for my final project in my first OpenGL course!
+This project demonstrates object deformation, with the vectors expanding along the normals.
-This project demonstrates 3D shape creation, lighting and shading, and texture mapping.
+"assignment2"

-## You can download and try the working release version here: [CSCD396_FinalProject.zip](https://drive.google.com/file/d/1eAvTTp2BYIRAOoVMX8xABhGOaPHwXK3E/view?usp=sharing) ##
+## You can download and try the working release version here: [obj-inflator.zip](https://drive.google.com/file/d/10iGSuKax7KMc1PCjV5Bp_dwvvGfsfTxW/view?usp=sharing) ##

 To run this project after building all dll, image, and shader files must be in the same directory as the exe.